javalite/activejdbc-redis/README.md

 # This repository is deprecated.
-All examples have moved to [JavaLite Examples](https://github.com/javalite/javalite-examples) repo.
+All examples have moved to the [JavaLite Examples](https://github.com/javalite/javalite-examples) repo.